 Paul enjoys meeting a diverse variety of people, whether through his work across various industries, over a nice meal with a glass of beer or wine, or when he finds the time to indulge in his passion for travel.

-- Advising on infringement of trade marks, patents and copyright
+- Enforcement of trade marks, patents, registered designs and copyright

 - Licensing and other contractual disputes